danijuniordev/zanao-personal/README.md

 * Under **Source** I selected **Deploy from a branch**,
 * Finally, under **branch** I set it to **main** - **root** and save.
 ![Screenshot of Deployed](documents/readme_images/deployed.png)

+**Forking the GitHub Repository**

+* Find the repository you want to fork.
+* Click on the **Fork** button,
+* Wait for the forking process,
+* Once the fork is complete, you will be redirected to the page of your new repository.
+The name will be something like "YourName/OriginalRepo.

+**Cloning the GitHub Repository**

+* Find the relevant GitHub repository.
+* Press the arrow on the **Code** button,
+* Copy the **link** that is shown in the drop-down,
+* Open the terminal,
+* Move to the folder you want clone it,
+* In the terminal type **'git clone'** & then paste the link you copied in GitHub,
+* Press enter and your local clone will be created.

 The live website can be found here: <https://danijuniordev.github.io/zanao-personal/>